sunfishcode/wasm-reference-manual/WebAssembly.md

-The `else` instruction binds the control-flow stack top's [label] to the current position, pops an entry from the control-flow stack, pushes a new entry onto the control-flow stack containing an unbound [label], the length of the current value stack, and the arity of the control-flow stack entry that was just popped, and then [branches](#branching) according to this entry.
+The `else` instruction binds the control-flow stack top's [label] to the current position, pops an entry from the control-flow stack, pushes a new entry onto the control-flow stack containing an unbound [label], the length of the current value stack, and the signature of the control-flow stack entry that was just popped, and then [branches](#branching) according to this entry.
 It returns the values of its operands.

 **Validation:**
- - `$any` is required to be equal to the arity of the control-flow stack entry.
+ - `$T[$any]` is required to be the type sequence described by the signature of the popped control-flow stack entry.

 > Each `else` needs a corresponding [`end`](#end) to bind its label and pop its control-flow stack entry.

+> Unlike in the branch instructions, `else` and `end` do not ignore surplus values on the stack, as `$any` is bound to the number of values pushed within the current block.

 #### End